btnguyenPersonal/edit/README.md

 ## typing mode

-typing mode is the mode that acts like a normal keyboard.
+Typing mode is the mode that acts like a normal keyboard.

 |key|description|
 |:---:|:---:|